evanx/chronica/README.md

 - meta tags
 - elements by CSS selectors, e.g. using cheerio

-Currently we have defined default regex for page title and canonical link only:
+The `HtmlMonitor` component has defined defaults for regex for page title and canonical link only:

 ```yaml
 defaults: